mcapuccini/TheSparkBox/README.md

 tsb down
 ```

-Your Jupyter notebook, and all of the data in the Jupyter working directory is going to persist in your computer in the `~/.TheSparkBox/data` directory.
+Your Jupyter notebooks, and all of the data in the Jupyter working directory is going to persist in your computer in the `~/.TheSparkBox/data` directory.

 ## Configuration
 You can tune TheSparkBox setting the following environment variables: